 A list of all brand personas you’ve created, plus a Create New button to build a new one.

-A list of buyer (ideal consumer) personas, used when real consumer data is unavailable or when you want to define your own target audience.
+A list of audience (ideal consumer) personas, used when real consumer data is unavailable or when you want to define your own target audience.

 3. Marketing Strategy & Sentiment Analysis